J-Neuwford/music_library_database_app/get_artists_route_design.md

   let(:app) { Application.new }

-  context 'GET /albums' do
+  context 'GET /artists' do
-    it 'returns the list of albums' do response = get('/albums')
+    it 'returns the list of artists' do response = get('/artists')

-      expected_response = 'Surfer Rosa, Waterloo, Super Trouper, Bossanova, Lover, Folklore, I Put a Spell on You, Baltimore, Here Comes the Sun, Fodder on My Wings, Ring Ring'
+      expected_response = 'Pixies, ABBA, Taylor Swift, Nina Simone, Kiasmos'

       expect(response.status).to be 200
       expect(response.body).to eq expected_response